amigazen/unsui/README.md

 ### Is this like GeekGadgets, or Cygwin/cygnix, or even Homebrew?

 Yes and no. GeekGadgets was a project of Fred Fish, Markus Wild and many others in the 1980s and 90s to bring mostly Unix, and more specifically mostly GNU, software to Amiga, porting using the ixemul.library.
-GeekGadgets fizzled even before the AMiga, and GNU software became increasingly complicated, introducing features like autoconf to support the Linux kernel, while retaining cross platform portability.
+GeekGadgets fizzled out even before the Amiga itself, and GNU software became increasingly complicated, introducing features like autoconf to support both the Linux kernel while retaining cross platform portability, and ironically dramatically increasing the complexity of porting GNU software.
 Despite that, GeekGadgets lives on in various ways whether the ixemul subsystem of MorphOS or the GCC based SDK for OS4.

 This project is maybe not as ambitious as GeekGadgets, and yet also much more modern, with a deliberate choice to NOT rely on GNU toolchains and libraries in favour of Amiga native solutions or more straightforward BSD-style solutions, much as macOS also does with FreeBSD.

 Cygwin is likewise a project to port GNU software to Windows.
 This has in turn inspired AmiCygnix for OS4, which focusses primarily on x11 enabled software.

+### Isn't Unix-like software bloated and slow, the antithesis of Amiga's refined system architecture?

+It's certainly the case that one of the appeals of Amiga is the focus on lean, efficient, waste-free software design.
+Mechanisms like libdl are insanely inefficient in their implementation, and POSIX commands seem to go out of their way to obfuscate their usage.

+GeekGadgets could certainly be said to be an acquired taste, choosing to enable mostly automated porting of GNU software in the name of gaining access to the rich GNU library.

+_unsui_ tries to strike a balance between Amiga _kanso_ and Unix kitchen-sink style functionality, acknowledging that there are other places to find the most efficient Amiga software, while _unsui_ makes some compromises in the name of functionality, stability and ease of porting, without going to the same extremes as GeekGadgets, yet acknowledging that the Amiga of today has substantially more resources than 40 years ago. _unsui_ is for the Amiga of 2025 not 1985.

 ### What Open Source license applies to the components of _unsui_?